Last updated on November 5th, 2021

 IRS Form 2555 covers a variety of topics.
 Some of the information covered in Form 2555 is basic information about your life abroad.
 However, Form 2555 also captures more in-depth information about your income and your employer.

 One crucial section in Form 2555 is about your travel dates to and from the US.
-As a US expat, you must keep careful records of your travel dates.
+When living abroad, you must keep careful records of your travel dates.
 Keeping a digital or physical file with your flight itineraries and a spreadsheet can be helpful.

 If you are using the Bona Fide Residence Test, remember that the IRS reviews these on a case by case basis.
 If incorrectly filed or if you do not qualify, the IRS could decide you are ineligible for the FEIE.